 - Question text and its point

-- Number of learners who answered the question correctly/incorrectly (in percentage)
+- Number of learners who answered the question right/wrong/partially right (in percentages)

 - Highest point